Want to know how to create a minimum viable product for your enterprise company?

 1. Carefully plan your MVP software development project

-Developing a “Minimal Enterprise Viable Product” (MEVP) involves plenty of key tasks, and you need to plan carefully.
+Developing a “Minimal Enterprise Viable Product” (MEVP) involves plenty of key tasks, so you need to plan carefully.
 You should first hire a competent project manager (PM) with experience in delivering Agile projects.

-Hire a competent IT architect and a capable team of business analysts.
+Hire a competent software development architect and a capable team of business analysts.
 The planning process should cover all steps in the MVP development project, which are as follows:

-- Identifying the business needs and understanding what the market needs;
+- Identifying the business needs and understanding what the market needs through market research.

-- Prioritizing the features for the MVP using tools like “Pain and gain map”, prioritization matrix, etc.;
+- Prioritizing the functionality for the MVP using tools like “Pain and gain map”, prioritization matrix, etc.;

 - Development, testing, and deployment.